tjitze/RankPL/README.md

 # Usage

-The RankPL interpreter is distributed as a self-contained jar file RankPL.jar.
-The latest release can be found [here](https://github.com/tjitze/RankPL/releases).
+The RankPL interpreter is distributed as a self-contained jar file `RankPL.jar`.
+The jar file for the latest release can be downloaded [here](https://github.com/tjitze/RankPL/releases).
 Basic usage is:
 ```
 java -jar RankPL.jar -source source_file.rpl
 ```
 where source_file.rpl is the program to run.
 Command line options are discussed in the [wiki](https://github.com/tjitze/RankPL/wiki).

-# Download

-RankPL comes in the form of a self-contained Jar file.
-The latest version can be downloaded [here](https://github.com/tjitze/RankPL/releases).

 # Build Instructions